 Wind turbines and all associated facilities, including foundations, access roads, underground cable, and transformers shall not be located within active sand and gravel operations, unless otherwise negotiated with the landowner.

 4.9 Wind Turbine Towers

 Structures for wind turbines shall be self-supporting tubular towers.
-The towers may be up to [number] meters ([number] feet) above grade measured at hub height.
-The wind turbine specifications in the table below were provided in the Permittee's [date] [Title of Site Permit Application].
+The towers may be up to 80 meters (263 feet) above grade measured at hub height.